segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/listrak/index.md

 Listrak uses our stream Source component to send Segment event data.
 It uses the server-side `identify` and `track` methods to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

-Listrak always sets the `anonymousId` and the `email` trait to the email address of the contact.
+Listrak sets the `anonymousId` and the `email` trait to the email address of the contact.

 If a profile field was entered when the email list was added to the integration and the email address has a value for that profile field, the `userId` will be set to that value when sending `identify` events.
 Otherwise, Listrak will not set the `userId`.
 The `userId` will not be set for any `track` events.